Hilary Knight (illustrator): Books

 Eloise Takes a Bawth was finally published in 2002.
+The book was written by Thompson and Mart Crowley with illustrations by Knight.
 Knight recalled:

+For the first time in the history of the Eloise books, Knight illustrated as well wrote one of the books in the series, The 365 Days of Eloise.

-Knight also illustrated most of the Mrs. Piggle-Wiggle books.
+Knight also illustrated three of the four Mrs. Piggle-Wiggle books written by Betty MacDonald.
 Other publications with Knight illustrations include Good Housekeeping and the children's magazine Cricket.
-In addition to creating children's picture books—among them, in collaboration with poet Margaret Fishback, A Child's Book of Natural History (USA: Platt & Monk, 1969), a revision and extension of A Child's Primer of Natural History by Oliver Herford—Knight has illustrated for other genres, such as Peg Bracken's The I Hate to Cook Book.
+In addition to creating children's picture books—among them, in collaboration with poet Margaret Fishback, A Child's Book of Natural History (1969), a revision and extension of A Child's Primer of Natural History by Oliver Herford—Knight has illustrated for other genres, such as Peg Bracken's The I Hate to Cook Book.
 The roll call of artists Knight admires includes Ludwig Bemelmans, Joseph Hirsch, Leo Lionni, Robert Vickrey, and Garth Williams.

 His 1964 book Where's Wallace?, featuring an orangutan that kept escaping from the zoo to visit different places such as a circus, museum, department store, beach etc. and who had to be located in each of the books panoramic pictures, anticipated Where's Waldo? by more than 20 years.

 The Algonquin Cat written by Val Schaffner with drawings by Hilary Knight is a charmingly illustrated story about a real cat that resides in the Algonquin Hotel in New York City.
 There have been numerous cats in the hotel over the years.
-This is a delightful addition to the numerous books with Mr. Knight's art work.
-Published by Delacorte Press/Eleanor Friede in 1980.
+This work was published by Delacorte Press and Eleanor Friede in 1980.

+Broadway

+Knight began creating posters for Broadway shows in 1965.
+He was hired by Harry Rigby, the producer of Half a Sixpence.
+Rigby later revealed in an interview that he could never have made the musical without Hilary.
+The shows produced by Rigby were No, No, Nannette, Good News, and I Love My Wife.

+Shows he created the poster artwork for include: No, No, Nanette (1971), Good News (1974), Gypsy (1974), I Love My Wife (1977), Ain't Misbehavin' (1978), Whoopee!
+(1979), Mame (1983), Meet Me in St. Louis (1989), and Busker Alley (1995).